dvlncl/dvincis-mstoolbox/tools/satellite/README.md

 ## Navigation

 - Use `room` to return to the main toolbox
-- Use `scalpel` to see all available tools
+- Use `takt` to see all available tools
 - Use `shambles [tool]` to navigate to another tool